springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 neighbors, and not based on previous interactions with some neighbors who may have since changed status.

-In the Gillespie implementation, we need a user-defined function which calculates the rate at which ``u`` will change status (given knowledge about the current state of the system) and another user-defined function which chooses the new status of ``u`` given that it is changing status.
-We finally need a user-defined function that will determine which other nodes have their rate change due to ``u``'s transition.
-By knowing the rates of all nodes the Gillespie algorithm can choose the time of the next transition and which node transitions.
-Then it finds the new state, and finally it calculates the new rates for all nodes affected by the change.
+The Gillespie implementation, requires a user-defined function that calculates the rate at which ``u`` will change status given the current system state and another function which chooses its new status.
+It also needs a function that determines which nodes have their rate change due to ``u``'s transition.

 Once these functions are defined, the Gillespie algorithm is able to perform the complex contagion simulation.